10 Best SMS OTP Service Providers in 2026

 Fraud prevention

 Plivo’s strong selling point is its fraud prevention capabilities.
 The company’s Twilio alternative page indicates that its Verify API offers SMS pumping fraud prevention.
-Additionally, there is no charge per authentication, only charges for SMS & Voice.
+Additionally, there is no charge per authentication, only charges for SMS and voice.
 This is a strong selling point for businesses looking to prevent fraud.

 Multi-channel verification

-Plivo’s Verify API is focused on SMS & Voice One Time Passwords, providing strong fallback options.
-The company’s verification solution is not as strong as others that offer WhatsApp, Email, RCS, & app-based authentication as part of a single verification process.
+Plivo’s Verify API is focused on SMS and voice OTP, providing strong fallback options.
+The company’s verification solution is not as strong as others that offer WhatsApp, Email, RCS, and app-based authentication as part of a single verification process.

 Pricing